How does Coronavirus spread?

 No. Personal Protective Equipment such as gowns and gloves and masks/hats are the way employers show they look after the health of their workers.
 That is why painters and decorators wear coveralls and masks.
 That is why healthcare workers may be doing the same – so their employer shows they care (and also because of their legal responsibilities to their workers).
 If there was a wider risk, the building or individual tenant would be told, as every situation is risk-assessed.
 Remember, healthcare workers live and work in the same community we all do.

-Restrictions regarding mask use in open areas throughout town have been removed.
 Current government guidance recommends the use of a face masks in enclosed public spaces that are likely to visited by those who are not vaccinated, such as retail shops and on public transport.
-Read more here.
+Read more here